Reduced Tillage Vegetable Production Web Series

 Presenter: Dylan Bruce

-This week, see demonstrations and learn about practices related to cover crop-based reduced-tillage vegetable production from Wisconsin farmers.
-Farmers will share their practices and experience with cover crop-based reduce-tillage methods, such as living aisles, crimped or mowed rye and more.
+In this recording, see demonstrations and learn about practices related to cover crop-based reduced-tillage vegetable production from Wisconsin farmers.
+Farmers share their practices and experience with cover crop-based reduce-tillage methods, such as living aisles, crimped or mowed rye and more.

 Dylan Bruce works with the UW-Madison Organic and Sustainable Research and Extension lab managing vegetable trials and conducting research to understand and develop environmentally sustainable methods of farming, such as reduced-tillage vegetable production.
 Dylan also owns and operates Circadian Organics, a certified organic fresh market vegetable and vegetable seed farm.
 The farm’s mission is to grow delicious, organic produce using methods that support the local ecosystem and community.